xuehuichao/correction_detector/README.md

 [('X', 1, 4, 'love')]

-I trained the models for correction extraction and error type selection on FCE corpus http://ilexir.co.uk/applications/clc-fce-dataset/
+I trained the models for correction extraction and error type selection on FCE corpus http://ilexir.co.uk/applications/clc-fce-dataset/.
+Please refer to their licence terms before using this software package.

 ##References